-The cell membrane is a delicate organ of the cell that regulates the movement of substances into and outside the cell.
-Cell membrane transport occurs in two major ways like
+The cell membrane is an organ of the cell that regulates the movement of substances into and outside the cell.
+The transport across it occurs in two significant ways, like

 1. Passive transport